MELDProject/meld_graph/docs/run_prediction_pipeline.md

-# Predict lesion on a new patient
+# Predict FCD-lesion on MRI data

 The new MELD pipeline offers a unique command line to predict a FCD-like abnormalities from T1w (and FLAIR scan).